-Dezeen Day generated eight tonnes of carbon emissions, according to a "quick and dirty" environmental audit of the conference.
+Dezeen Day generated eight tonnes of carbon emissions, according to a "quick and dirty" environmental audit of the conference by Sophie Thomas.

-The estimate comes from Sophie Thomas, an environmental designer who attended the day-long conference last month and investigated its environmental impact.
+Thomas, an environmental designer who attended the day-long conference last month, investigated the environmental impact of the event.

 Using a mixture of data from Dezeen, observations made on the day and best estimates, Thomas scored the conference for its environmental performance.